Katherine Lorenz, President

-Katherine was elected president and treasurer of the Cynthia and George Mitchell Foundation in January 2011.
+Katherine was elected president of the Cynthia and George Mitchell Foundation in January 2011.
 In late 2012, Forbes Magazine named Katherine "Ones to Watch" as an up-and-coming face in philanthropy.

 Katherine serves on the board of directors of the Environmental Defense Fund, The Philanthropy Workshop (chair), Puente a la Salud Comunitaria, the Endowment for Regional Sustainability Science, Exponent Philanthropy, and the Amaranth Institute.

 Katherine is a member of the Global Philanthropists Circle of the Synergos Institute, and sits on the Council on Foundations Committee on Family Philanthropy.
 She also serves on the National Academies' Roundtable of Science and Technology for Sustainability.